nathonfowlie/education.aws.developer_associate/_pages/cli.md

 ## Multi-factor Authentication (MFA)

-1. Need to assign a MFA device in IAM to the user.
-Usual process:
+1. Use IAM to assign a MFA device to the user.
-    a.
-Scan QR code.
-    b.
-Enter 2 consecutive codes.
 2. Create a temporary session

         aws sts get-session-token --serial-number arn-of-the-mfa-device --token-code code-from-token --duration-seconds 3600

-3. Take not of the temporary access key,  session token and access key id.
-4. Run ```aws configure``` again and provide the temporary credentials.
+3. Run ```aws configure``` again and provide the temporary credentials.

         aws configure --profile some_profile
         AWS Access Key ID [None]: <value from returned json>